Mastering the Stock Overview Tab

 5-Year CAGRStructural growth rate — the compounding engine that drives long-term returns

-Finmagine Growth Pattern card — Revenue and Net Profit CAGR across 1Y, 3Y, 5Y
+Growth Pattern card showing Revenue and Net Profit CAGR across 1-year, 3-year and 5-year horizons

-Growth Pattern — Revenue and Net Profit CAGR across 1-year, 3-year, and 5-year horizons
+Growth Pattern — Revenue and Net Profit CAGR across three horizons, colour-coded by strength

 The Growth Quality Check: Compare Revenue CAGR vs. Net Profit CAGR.
 If profit is growing faster than revenue, margins are expanding — that's a quality business improving its economics.
 If revenue grows at 20% but profit grows at 8%, margins are compressing — investigate why before you invest.